What Does SFS Mean on Snapchat? (Full Guide)

 Tips to Use SFS Like a Pro

-• Keep your shoutouts creative, use fun captions, stickers, or emoji.
+• Keep your shoutouts creative by using fun captions, stickers, or emojis.

 • Tag people clearly or include their Snapcode so followers can find them easily.